oitter: @rodgermitchell; Search #monetarysovereignty

 Any U.S. dollars in the Treasury’s or Federal Reserve’s “column” are not part of the U.S. economy’s money supply.
 Only dollars in the economy are part of the money supply.

-So, like the Monopoly Bank, the Treasury and Federal Reserve can be said to have zero dollars, or infinite dollars — and the tax dollars you send to the Treasury have no effect on how many dollars the government has available to spend.
+So, like the Monopoly Bank, the Treasury and Federal Reserve can be said to have zero dollars, or infinite dollars.
+Either way, the tax dollars you send to the Treasury have no effect on how many dollars the government has available to spend.
 Taxes do not fund federal spending.

 Although the U.S. Treasury and the Federal Resereve do keep accounting records, these records do not measure an ability to pay bills.
 These records don’t measure what the federal government “has,” because what the government “has” is both irrelevant and unmeasurable.